Autocar India

 Tesla Model Y Long Range RWD real world range

-The Tesla Model Y is sold in India in two forms: RWD (rear-wheel drive), which uses an LFP battery pack, and Long Range RWD with an NMC battery.
+The Tesla Model Y is sold in India in three variants: RWD (rear-wheel drive), which uses a 63kWh LFP battery pack, the Long Range RWD with an 84.2kWh NMC battery, and also the newly launched long wheelbase AWD variant with an 88.2kWh battery.
 We’ve subjected the Long Range RWD to our instrumented, real-world range tests, and the result is as follows.

 1. Tesla Model Y gets two drive modes – Chill and Standard